-Certain telehealth services, including for: individual sessions for outpatient substance abuse.
+• Certain telehealth services, including for: individual sessions for mental health specialty services and individual sessions for psychiatric services.
 You have the option of receiving these services either through an in-person visit or via telehealth.
-If you choose to receive these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
+If you choose to receive one of these services via telehealth, then you must use a network provider that currently offers the service via telehealth.
 You may use a phone, computer, tablet, or other video technology.